garrandall/popular-music-data/tracks/who-s-gonna-take-the-blame-smokey-robinson-the-miracles.md

 Like the time you pushed Sonny,
 And she cried on me
 With those same big eyes,
-You turned and you looked at me, ohhh
+You turned and you looked at me, oh
 Who will take the blame?
 Who's gonna bear the shame?
 Right then, I knew,